hydrusvideodeduplicator/hydrus-video-deduplicator/README.md

 - [x] Pure Python port of vpdq
 - [x] Windows compatibility without WSL or Docker

 Please create an issue on Github if you have any problems or questions!
-Pull requests also welcome on this or my VideoHash fork.
+Pull requests are also welcome.

-There is a lot to improve and cleanup and I'm more experienced in C than Python, so fix stuff please.

 ---